Porsche Purists Look Away From This Tesla Battery-Powered 911

 This supercharged super Carrera is electrifying.

-The Porsche 911SC was one of the great classic air-cooled Porsches available—a real driver's car, this rear-engine go kart is still golden in the hearts of many purists.
+The 930 Porsche 911SC was one of the great classic air-cooled Porsches available.
+A real driver's car, this rear-engine go kart is still golden in the hearts of many purists.
 One conversion company, however, wants to the take the tired rumble of Porsche's aged boxer engine and give it new life with something electric.
 This is the 1979 Porsche 911 E.

-It all starts with a U.K.-based company called Electric Classic Cars.
-Like the name implies, the firm will take anything classic and bring new life by converting it to battery power.
+It all starts with a UK-based company called Electric Classic Cars.
+Like the name implies, they'll take anything classic and bring new life by converting it to battery power - and they do a fine job at it.
 This particular Porsche was restored from the ground up, including re-chroming, bare-metal painting, and have soft-backdated many inefficient parts with more modern and updated features, such as LED headlights.
-The vehicles also retain a very stock look—Electric Classic Cars even fitted the charging port into the stock fuel filler neck location on this Porsche.
+The vehicles also retain a very stock look - Electric Classic Cars even fitted the charging port into the stock fuel filler neck location on this Porsche.

 - RELATEDThe 2018 Porsche Panamera Turbo S E-Hybrid Is a Mind-Bending Complexity MachineWith trickle-down tech from the 918 Spyder, the new Panamera flagship can launch and corner like no other 5,100 pounds of anything can.READ NOW